R. Villagomez(a), H. Liu(b)

 Here, we have presented the design, construction and test of a radio frequency self-oscillator-amplifier using a single MOSFET RF151 transistor.
 Our goal was fulfilled by integrating this RF power amplifier to a custom designed all metallic CO2 wave guide laser tube.
 Our laser includes an innovated electrode design in a planar geometry and distributed inductors in optimized position along the long edges of the entire electrodes to assure a uniform ionization along the electrode geometry and volumen.
 The optical resonator was also designed as a five-pass (WI) optical path using the Fox and Li field propagation method .
 Our results shows linear RF input behavior and perfect thermal stability.
 We incorporate a custom designed matching circuit to the all metallic laser structure and we could observe a maximum RF energy transfer to the CO2 gas mixture inside the laser head and after a perfectly aligned mirror resonator we could obtained 21.5 W of optical output power reaching an overall 8% of operational efficiency.
 Here, we propose the optimization of gas mixture and the addition of an ad-atom gas to increase the efficiency to at least 12% which is the maximum operational efficiency commercially available for this kind of gas lasers in slab geometry and RF excited.

-The authors acknowledge the support received by Full Spectrum Laser, LLC.
+The authors acknowledge the the support received by Full Spectrum Laser, LLC.